Blog Articles

 Download The Ultimate New Hire Paperwork Checklist

-While all parts of the hiring and onboarding process play a role and, therefore, can’t be eliminated, there are ways you can streamline parts of the process for a faster time-to-hire.
-And with GoCo, you can breeze through your hiring without cutting essential corners.
+While all parts of the hiring and onboarding process play a role in this timeline and can’t be eliminated, there are ways to streamline parts of the process for a faster and more seamless onboarding process.

-Here’s your comprehensive HR guide on how to hire an employee in New York.
-Keep it handy and start hiring confidently without the guesswork.
+Here’s your comprehensive guide to hiring an employee in New York.
+Keep it handy, and start hiring confidently without the guesswork.

 In New York, the new hire paperwork collection looks similar to that of other states: